Skip to Content

 • Bacterial vaginosis is vaginal infection with fishy smell, but there is usually no pain

-• Sexually transmitted diseases like chlamydia and gonorrhea can cause abnormal discharge or prolonged periods
+• Sexually transmitted diseases like chlamydia and gonorrhea can cause abnormal discharge or prolonged spotting/bleeding

 What should I do if I have a vaginal infection?

-If you have these vaginal infection symptoms, then your prolonged bleeding probably due to an infection.
+If you have these vaginal infection symptoms, then your prolonged bleeding is probably due to an infection.
 Inform your doctor about these symptoms.
-There is no reason to be shy because it can be cured with antibiotics.
+There is no reason to be shy because it can be cured with antibiotics or antifungal drugs.

 6. Bleeding disorders

-Women with bleeding disorders like hemophilia and von Willebrand disease may experience prolonged period.
-This is due to lack of platelets or clotting factors that help in wound healing.
+Women with bleeding disorders like hemophilia carriers and von Willebrand disease may experience prolonged period.
+This is due to problems with platelets or clotting factors that help in blood clotting.

 If you bleed heavily from a small cut, then it’s likely you may have a bleeding problem.
 Other ways to know if you have a bleeding problem are